LispCookbook/cl-cookbook/gui.md

 In addition, you might want to have a look to:

-- the [CAPI][capi] toolkit, by LispWorks (proprietary), a complete and cross-platform toolkit, very praised by its users
+- the [CAPI][capi] toolkit (Common Application Programming Interface) (proprietary), by LispWorks, is a complete and cross-platform toolkit (Windows, Gtk+, Cocoa), very praised by its users.
+LispWorks also has [iOS and Android runtimes](http://www.lispworks.com/products/lw4mr.html).
+Example software built with CAPI include [Opusmodus](https://opusmodus.com/) or again [ScoreCloud](https://scorecloud.com/).
+It is possible to try it with the LispWorks free demo.
 - [Ceramic][ceramic], to ship a cross-platform web app with Electron
 - [CocoaInterface](https://github.com/plkrueger/CocoaInterface/), a
 Cocoa interface for Clozure Common Lisp.
 Build Cocoa user interface